 Told from the perspective of one who got away, his is a moving and extraordinary story of love, loss and exile; a journey through a no-man’s-land of empty train stations, border crossings and bomb-blasted towns.
 And… it is all true.

 Elegy is a lyrical, searing exploration of loss, displacement and a longing for home.
-Based on verbatim interviews with refugee survivors, the performance builds tension around an intimate love for a best friend.
+Based on verbatim interviews with refugee survivors, the performance builds tension around an intimate love.
 Elegy fuses precision performance, music, movement and visual poetry to lure us into a playful, theatrical and personal world.

 Starring Garreth Reeves (Pete Dragon’s Underbelly) and directed by John Kachoyan (Bell Shakespeare).

 “A finely polished, extremely accomplished and deeply moving piece of theatre.” – Arts Hub

 Post-show Artist Q&A with Gareth Reeves and John Kacoyan, running time: Additional 20 minutes.

 Exhibition Images on display from Bradley Secker’s exhibition, Kütmaan

 Warning: Adult Themes, M16+

 Directed by John Kachoyan